ansible/ansible/docs/docsite/rst/roadmap/COLLECTIONS_9.rst

 :2023-12-04: Release of ansible-core 2.16.1.
 :2023-12-05: Release of Ansible-9.1.0 (bugfix + compatible features: every four weeks.)

 ..
 [1] No new modules or major features accepted after this date.
 In practice, this means we will freeze the semver collection versions to compatible release versions.
 For example, if the version of community.crypto on this date was community.crypto 2.3.0; Ansible-9.0.0 could ship with community.crypto 2.3.1.
 It would not ship with community.crypto 2.4.0.

 ..
 [2] After this date only changes blocking a release are accepted.
 Accepted changes require creating a new rc and may slip the final release date.

 ..
-[3] Collections will only be updated to a new version if a blocker is approved.
+[3] Collections will be updated to a new version only if a blocker is approved.
 Collection owners should discuss any blockers at a community IRC meeting (before this freeze) to decide whether to bump the version of the collection for a fix.
 See the `Community IRC meeting agenda <https://github.com/ansible/community/issues/539>`_.

 .. note::

-  Breaking changes will be introduced in Ansible 9.0.0, although we encourage the use of deprecation periods that will show up in at least one Ansible release before the breaking change happens, this is not guaranteed.
+  Breaking changes will be introduced in Ansible 9.0.0.
+We encourage the use of deprecation periods that give advance notice of breaking changes at least one Ansible release before they are introduced.
+However, deprecation notices are not guaranteed to take place.

 Planned major changes